 - Can be caused by pressure from footwear or awkward landing.

-– It occurs due to calcium deposition when plantar fascitis continues for a long time.
+- Heel Spur: It occurs due to calcium deposition when plantar fasciitis continues for a long time.
 Although having a bone growth over the heel seems to be painful, it is the result and not the cause of the pain.
-It has a thin papery consistency, even though it is vbisualised like a bone on Xray.
-Thus excision of heel spur is umlikely to relieve the pain.
+It has a thin papery consistency, even though it is visualised like a bone on Xray.
+Thus excision of heel spur is unlikely to relieve the pain.

-– Repetitive stress, as seen in runners can cause fractures in the metatarsal bones of the foot.
+- Stress Fractures and Sprain: Repetitive stress, as seen in runners can cause fractures in the metatarsal bones of the foot.
 Even ligament strain and sprain can cause pain.

 - Rare causes like bone cysts , neuromas, osteomyelitis, peripheral neuropathy, ankylosing spondylitis etc. can lead to heel pain if affected.